-Have you ever found yourself in a situation where a product was infringing on your patents, but you could do nothing because the product was designed to avoid infringement?
+Have you ever found yourself in a situation where a product was infringing on your patents?
+But you could do nothing as the product was designed around to avoid infringement?

-We often encounter a situation where we identify many potentially infringing products; however, these products have one or two features preventing them from completely overlapping the patent.
-Further, these features used to be variations of the features already available in the patent.
+More often, we come across situations where we identify many potentially infringing products; however, these products have one or two features that prevent them from completely overlapping the patent.
+Further, these features use to be variations of the features already available in the patent.
 Despite this, we can’t conclude that these products infringe the subject patent.

 This happens because such products have been designed around an existing patent to avoid infringement issues.
-Many companies follow this practice as a counter strategy.
-On the other hand, this problem has troubled almost everyone in the IP industry.
+It’s a common practice followed by many companies as a counter-strategy.
+On the other hand, this is a problem that has troubled almost everyone in the IP industry.

 The Way to Defeat Designed Around to Prove Infringement by a Product

-One possible way is to file continuation applications with amended claims covering these products.
-This would bring such products under the scope of the patent and increase the patent’s monetization potential.
+One possible way is to file for continuation applications with amended claims covering these products.
+In this way, we can bring such products under the scope of the patent and increase the monetization potential of the patent.

 You can perform the claim amendment to expand the scope of a patent in the following ways: